-We have hundreds of campsites and parks with fishing on site or nearby around the UK and Ireland.
-For really avid anglers, there are oodles of options of sites where the fishing is taken properly seriously, such as:
+We have hundreds of campsites and parks with fishing on site or nearby.
+For really avid anglers, we've put together a guide to fishing in the UK and Ireland, and there are shoals of sites all over where the fishing is taken properly seriously, such as:

-- Wyreside Lakes Fishery: There's pike, coarse and carp fishing available at six lakes at this Lancaster site, plus an additional small lake for anglers under 12, as well as a shop selling fishing essentials and meals to be had in The Fisherman's Rest.
-The spacious pitches here are for tents and overlook the lakes.
+Pike, coarse and carp fishing are all available at six lakes at this Lancaster site.
+Plus there's an additional small lake for anglers under 12, a shop selling fishing essentials and meals to be had in The Fisherman's Rest.

-- Birchwood Fishing and Camping: This Lincolnshire site has two lakes for carp, ghost carp (if you can see them), rudd, roach, tench and bream, with the whoppingest catch here weighing in at 26lb.
+Two lakes for carp, ghost carp (if you can see them), rudd, roach, tench and bream, with the whoppingest catch here weighing in at 26lb.
 And it's only two miles from Skegness if you prefer your fish battered.
-Pitches are for tents, tourers and motorhomes.

-- Yet-y-Gors Fishery: There are four fishing lakes at this Pembrokeshire park to land carp, perch, tench, roach and bream, and there are fishing lessons available on site too for the truly clueless - you can also hire rods in the on-site shop.
-Tent and tourer pitches at Yet-y-Gors are grass or handstanding, with a static caravan also available sleeping up to seven.
+There are four fishing lakes at this Pembrokeshire park to land carp, perch, tench, roach and bream, and there are fishing lessons available on site too for the truly clueless - you can also hire rods in the on-site shop.

-- Thurston Manor, Lothian: This award-winning site has a freshwater lake for fly fishing, and a heated pool, sauna, steam room and bar for after you land your catch.
-Pitches are for tents, tourers and motorhomes, and include electric hook-up.
+This award-winning site has a freshwater lake for fly fishing, and a heated pool, sauna, steam room and bar for after you land your catch.

 If you’re after a more general type of campsite but still want to take in some fishing while you’re on holiday, you can look for sites with fishing nearby and use over 80 filters to find the one you want.